 Some B2B startups think that ‘brand strategy’ simply means coming up with a name, logo, elevator speech, domain, product/service descriptions, and pricing.
-Others think more strategically and first invest in research and analysis to understand: 1) their target audience’s needs and mindset, 2) the industry & competitive landscape, and 3) new or different opportunities to connect & stand out.
-They use these insights to shape their Brand Strategy.
+Others think strategically and first invest in research and analysis to understand: 1) their target audience’s needs and mindset; 2) the industry & competitive landscape; 3) new or different opportunities to connect & stand out.
+They then use these insights to shape their Brand Strategy.

 So, this template helps those who want to be smart and thoughtful, but also want to speed up the process.

 Here is a mock brand strategy for illustration purposes

 XYZ, Inc. sells technology to companies that want to automate critical accounting processes that cost thousands/millions each year.

 Improve our customer’s bottom line by 50% in less than six months.

 - Why this is important: If this is in fact your mission, you need to think through what you’ll have to invest in and do to achieve it.
 Walk the walk.

 The tech company that actually understands business process and the accounting function.

 - Why this is important: To get people to think/feel a certain way about you when they hear/see your name, everything you do as a company will need to be considered (including nuanced things like staff member tone and behavior when answering the phone or sending an email).
 The Brand Position statement is not a message; it’s an internal statement that confirms the strategy to all employees.
 It’s important to understand the difference between an internal position statement and messaging.